menu

 Because of many things, Rockville is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Rockville really has some of the features that families look for when choosing a good community to raise children.
 Is Rockville perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small city, Rockville does not have a public transit system used by locals to get to and from work.
+Rockville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Rockville in 2018 was $42,365, which is wealthy relative to Minnesota and the nation.
-This equates to an annual income of $169,460 for a family of four.
+The per capita income in Rockville in 2022 was $44,072, which is upper middle income relative to Minnesota and the nation.
+This equates to an annual income of $176,288 for a family of four.
 However, Rockville contains both very wealthy and poor people as well.

 The people who call Rockville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rockville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rockville include German, Norwegian, Irish, Swedish, and French.
+The greatest number of Rockville residents report their race to be White.
+Important ancestries of people in Rockville include German, Swedish, Norwegian, Irish, and French.

 The most common language spoken in Rockville is English.
 Other important languages spoken here include Polish and Spanish.